Westlake-AI/openmixup/docs/en/tutorials/0_config.md

 You can easily build your own training config file by inherit some base config files.
 And the configs that are composed by components from `_base_` are called _primitive_.

 For easy understanding, we use [ResNet50 primitive config](https://github.com/open-mmlab/mmclassification/blob/master/configs/resnet/resnet50_8xb32_in1k.py) as a example and comment the meaning of each line.
-For more detaile, please refer to the API documentation.
+For more details, please refer to the API documentation.

 ```python
 _base_ = [